Kara Skaflestad, Fighting Pretty since 2008

 With the help of friends and colleagues, she settled on the name and logo, and watched as her project rapidly expanded.

-Fighting Pretty is now based in Portland, Oregon and is recognized by the American Cancer Society, has received donations from major corporations such as Maybelline and Revlon, and even has an O.P.I. nail polish named after it (“Fighting Pretty,” naturally).
+Fighting Pretty is now based in Portland, Oregon living with her dog (and Fighting Pretty mascot, Archie) and is recognized by the American Cancer Society, has received donations from major corporations such as Maybelline and Revlon, and even has an O.P.I. nail polish named after it (“Fighting Pretty,” naturally).
 Plus, Kara is working with cancer hospitals all over the country to implement a Fighting Pretty Program to give packages to patients undergoing reconstructive surgeries or chemotherapy.
-More significantly, over 4,500 Fighting Pretty packages have been sent to women all over the world.
+More significantly, over 5,000 Fighting Pretty packages have been sent to women all over the world.

 Get in Touch with Kara!